prajvalsharma18/cacheRAG/README.md

 CacheRAG

-Intelligent caching layer for RAG applications that reduces LLM latency, token usage, and unnecessary AI generation costs.
+Efficient caching layer for RAG applications that reduces LLM latency, token usage, and unnecessary AI generation costs.

 CacheRAG is a performance optimization layer built on top of Retrieval-Augmented Generation (RAG) systems.